 Mr. Marquis’s Marvelous StuffingJump to Recipe

-Two years ago, I was having Thanksgiving in DC with some friends.
-One of these friends called me up before the event and proclaimed that he had perfected stuffing.
+Twelve years ago, before kids, before houses, before marriage, I was having Thanksgiving in DC with some friends.
+One of these friends, Mr. Marquis, called me up before the event and proclaimed that he had perfected stuffing.
 I was skeptical, but this friend was a very good cook and an engineer so if someone could perfect stuffing, I figured it might as well be him.

 I now make this stuffing every year for Thanksgiving and sometimes in February for my birthday.
 It is that good.
 It has everything I look for in a stuffing: Nice bread, awesome meatiness, tons of spices, and some fruit and other good stuff.
 Oh.
 And lots of butter.